nitrowinproject/NitroWin/README.md

 This project is not affiliated with Microsoft or any other third-party project this repository uses.

-This project also does not distribute modified Windows ISOs.
+This project does not distribute modified Windows ISOs.